Home

 Special thanks go out to Rewilding Europe, the European Young Rewilders, the Myskoxcentrum in Härjedalen Sweden and Stichting IJssellandschap.

-The images shown below are stills from Home of the Giants and photos from my research trips to Dovrefjell.
+The images shown below are photos from my research trips to Dovrefjell.